Phoenix (plant): Description

 This genus is mostly medium to robust in size, but also includes a few dwarf species; trunks are solitary in four species, suckering and clumped in nine, of which one has a prostrate ground trunk.
 Many of the trunked species do not form above-ground stems for several years.
-The pinnate leaves, 1–6 m long, all share the common feature of metamorphosed lower-leaf segments into long, vicious spines (acanthophylls).
+The pinnate leaves, long, all share the common feature of metamorphosed lower-leaf segments into long, vicious spines (acanthophylls).
 The leaves have short or absent petioles and possess the rare feature among pinnate palms of induplicate (V-shaped) leaflets.
-The plants are dioecious, with male and female flowers on separate plants; pollination is by both wind and insect.
-The flowers are inconspicuous yellowish-brown and about 1 cm wide, but grouped on conspicuous large multibranched panicles 30–90 cm long.
+The plants are dioecious, with male and female flowers on separate plants; pollination is by both wind and insects.
+The flowers are inconspicuous yellowish-brown and about 1 cm wide, but grouped on conspicuous large multibranched panicles long.
 The inflorescence emerges from a usually boat-shaped, leathery bract, forming large, pendent clusters.
-Phoenix fruit develops from one carpel as a berry, 1–7 cm long, yellow to red-brown or dark purple when mature, with one elongated, deeply grooved seed.
+Phoenix fruit develops from one carpel as a berry, long, yellow to red-brown or dark purple when mature, with one elongated, deeply grooved seed.